Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 Then, we will use Nginx for exposing your application on the Internet.

 uWSGI can be start by command line.
 But, generally, it's better to start the application automatically when the machine starts.
-To be able to do that, we will use [systemd](https://systemd.io/) who is by default installed on Ubuntu.
+To be able to do that, we will use [Systemd](https://systemd.io/) who is by default installed on Ubuntu.

-Beside your application code, run the following command for generate an adapted file for systemd:
+Beside your application code, run the following command for generate an adapted file for Systemd:
 ```
 echo """
 [Unit]